Sunday, 29 October 2017

 Looking at the Kohanim During Duchening

-Question: I see different people doing different things during duchening.
-Some cover themselves with a tallis, while others turn round so they aren’t facing the kohanim.
+Question: I see some men cover themselves with a tallis during duchaning, while others turn round so they are not facing the kohanim.
 What are we supposed to do?

-Answer: The Gemara (Sotah 38a) writes that the kohanim must face the community while duchening (blessing them).
-Thus, the Shulchan Aruch (OC 128:23) writes that while the kohanim are duchening everyone else must be attentive to the beracha.
-They should face the kohanim rather than turn away from them, though not stare at them.
-This halacha is so important that R’ Moshe Feinstein (Igros Moshe OC 5:20:23) writes that one can even move in the middle of davening the amida so that they and the kohanim are facing each other.
+Answer: The Gemara (Sotah 38a) stipulates that the kohanim must face the community while duchaning.
+Consequently, the Shulchan Aruch (OC 128:23) advises that while kohanim are duchaning, everyone else should face the kohanim, without staring at them, and focus on the beracha.
+R’ Moshe Feinstein (Igros Moshe OC 5:20:23) notes that one can even adjust their position in the middle of davening the amida to ensure they are facing the kohanim.

-The Rema (OC 128:23) records the minhag of kohanim covering their hands with their tallis so that no one looks at them.
-The Mishna Berura (128:91) and Aruch Hashulchan (OC 128:36) write that this is the ideal practice.
-Yet, the Mishna Berura (128:92) writes that in places where kohanim would not cover their hands with their talleisim, the minhag was for the tzibbur to cover their faces instead.
+The Rema (OC 128:23) records the minhag of kohanim covering their hands with their tallis to prevent people from looking at them.
+The Aruch Hashulchan (OC 128:36) recommends this practice as ideal, while the Mishna Berura (128:92) notes that in some places the minhag was for the tzibbur to cover their faces instead.

-In conclusion, there is a minhag not to look at the kohanim's hands during duchening, though one wouldn’t do anything wrong if they did see them.
+In conclusion, there is a minhag not to look at the kohanim's hands during duchaning, though one would not do anything wrong if they inadvertently see them.
 While those who wear a tallis typically cover themselves with it, there is no need for others to cover their eyes, especially as kohanim cover their hands nowadays.
-To avoid being distracted, it is ideal to follow in one’s siddur or to look downwards, though one must not turn away from the kohanim
+To avoid being distracted, it is advisable to follow along in one’s siddur or look downwards, but not to turn away from the kohanim.

 Tying down Sechach